chocklymon/rpg-tools/README.md

  - monster-list-gen.js -- Utility script to generate a list of monsters for import into homebrewery.naturalcrit.com
  - PotA.html -- Display the D&D 5e adventure module Princes of the Apocalypse.
  - starfinder-lookup.html -- Lookup for the Starfinder Roleplaying Game statblocks.
+ - frc/ -- Contains the Forgotten Realms Calendar Tool.
+See the readme there for more details.

 ### Copyright Notes
 Due to copyrights the data sources for these files are not included and need to be found elsewhere.

+#### Forgotten Realms Calendar Tool
+The Forgotten Realms Calendar Tool (FRC) is derived from the official FRC available for free download [here](http://archive.wizards.com/default.asp?x=dnd/frx/20050525x).
+The version found here is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 #### Starfinder
 The included images and other materials for the Starfinder RPG are used under Paizo's Community Use Policy: